enzingerm/vpy_rest/README.md

 - `float` Encodes a decimal number
   - Parameters:
     - `size`: size of a value using this encoding in bytes
-    - `factor`: integral number by which the value is divided after retrieving from the heating control
+    - `factor`: integral number by which the value is divided after retrieving from the heating control.
+E.g. a factor of 10 using a size of 2 bytes would encode the value 13.3 as `0x8500`, which is the Big Endian representation of the value 133.
 - `int` Encodes an integral number
   - Parameters:
     - `size`: size in bytes